Facilities and Equipment (selected)

 (2) Transient Photo-Electro-Thermal (TPET) Technique (a time domain technique): for measuring micro/nanoscale wires and free-standing films

-(3) Pulsed Laser-assisted Thermal Relaxation (PLTR) technique (a time domain technique with impulse excitation): for measuring micro/nanoscale wires and free-standing film
+(3) Pulsed Laser-assisted Thermal Relaxation (PLTR) technique (a time domain technique with impulse excitation): for measuring micro/nanoscale wires and free-standing film.
+A second generation-PLTR2 has been developed to measure the thermal conductivity/diffusivity of films in both in-plane and cross-plane directions.

 (4) Photothermal-radiation (PTR) technique (a frequency domain technique): for measuring coatings and free-standing thin films in the thickness direction.